 To them, there is no right way.
 The way is in fact no way at all.
 At first blush, they might appear very deep, even mystic.

 Usually, however, they are lost in the absence of solid values and with little direction, flounder through life crisis after crisis with minimal fulfillment.
 I call them the Chaos Crusaders.

-Let’s return to the river of wellness.
+Now that we’ve examined the characteristics of the shorelines, let’s return to the river of wellness.